Get a free, no obligation personal loan quote with rates as low as 9.99%

 Ultimately, when it comes to applying for a debt consolidation loan, you will find there are many options to choose from.
 This is why it’s important to consider the following three factors when determining which options are best for your needs.

-• APR.
-Probably one of the most important things to consider.
-Is the APR (the total cost of borrowing over a year) you’re being offered actually going to save you money in the long run?
+• APR: Probably one of the most important things to consider is the APR (the total cost of borrowing over a year).
+Will the rate you’re offered actually save you money in the long run?

-• Loans Fees.
-Consider all the fees associated with your loan.
-Even if you receive a low-interest rate, having to cover excessive fees will negate the savings.
+• Loan Fees: Consider all the fees associated with your loan.
+Even if you receive a low interest rate, excessive fees will negate the savings.
 Also, don’t forget to consider prepayment penalties for the loans you plan to pay off with your consolidation loan.

 When Should You Consolidate Your Debt?

-• You Have A Lot Of High-Interest Rate Debt.
-Do you have a lot of credit card debt or payday loans?
-A debt consolidation loan can keep those payments low and save you money on interest.
+• You Have Lots Of High-Interest Debt: A loan can keep outstanding payments low and save you money on interest.

-• You Want To Lower Your Payments.
-Debt consolidation can spread your debts over long periods of time, which can make your payments affordable.
+• You Want To Lower Your Payments: Debt consolidation can spread your debt over a longer period, making your payments more affordable.

-There are many other debt relief sources available in Canada.
+Other debt relief sources are available in Canada.
 Here are a few alternative solutions:

 Credit Card Balance Transfer